Akali27/Python_Exercises/README.md

 * The greatest decrease in revenue over the entire period.

-2-vote_counting: Analyzing poll data to determine the following:
+2-vote_counting: The script to analyze poll data calculates the following:
 * The total number of votes cast.
 * A complete list of candidates who received votes.
 * The percentage of votes each candidate won.